 - Click the script in question in the Results list on the left side of the Suite window.
 This action displays a Results pane in the main body of the suite window, showing individual test records for each execution of that script.

-- Select a test run from the script run list to analyze.
+- Select a script run from the script run list to analyze.

-- Review the results in the bottom of the Results pane, looking for the warning messages logged by AutoUpdate during the test run.
-By searching for these AutoUpdate occurrences, you can see how many times auto update engaged during the test run and how long it took to resolve each case.
+- Review the results in the bottom of the Results pane, looking for the warning messages logged by AutoUpdate during the script run.
+By searching for these AutoUpdate occurrences, you can see how many times auto update engaged during the script run and how long it took to resolve each case.
 For example, in the following screenshot, the AutoUpdate warnings are highlighted: